dwhall/HeyMac/docs/HeyMacProtocol.md

 ### Resender Address Field

-The Resender Address field is present unless the Fctl Frame Type is Minimum (2b00).
+The Resender Address field is present when the Fctl R bit is set (1b1).
 When the Resender Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the re-sender for this frame.
 If the Fctl L bit is set (1b1), the Resender Address field is 8 octets.